ntop/PF_RING/doc/README.hugepages.md

 ```

 - Increase the value in /proc/sys/kernel/shmmax.
 Please note that on
-  32bit sytems it will wrap around 4 GBytes.
+  32bit systems it will wrap around 4 GBytes.

 ```
 echo 2147483648 > /proc/sys/kernel/shmmax